Michigan History (magazine): History

-In July 2009, Michigan Governor Jennifer Granholm issued Executive Order 2009-36, which terminated the Department of History, Arts, and Libraries and directed that Michigan History be transferred to a nonprofit society or foundation.
-On October 1, 2009 the magazine moved to the Historical Society of Michigan, a non-governmental nonprofit—the same organization that had been involved in producing the publication from its founding through 1965.
-The Society, led by Executive Director and CEO Larry J. Wagenaar, then established the subsidiary Michigan History Magazine L3C.
+In July 2009, Michigan Governor Jennifer Granholm issued Executive Order 2009–36, which terminated the Department of History, Arts, and Libraries and directed that Michigan History be transferred to a nonprofit society or foundation.
+On October 1, 2009, the magazine moved to the Historical Society of Michigan, a non-governmental nonprofit—the same organization that had been involved in producing the publication from its founding through 1965.
+The Society, led by executive director and CEO Larry J. Wagenaar, then established the subsidiary Michigan History Magazine L3C.
 As former editorial staff did not move with the magazine, Patricia Majher was announced as Editor in fall 2009.
-Along with Assistant Editor Maria Taylor, Majher oversaw a major redesign of the magazine in January 2016.
+Along with Assistant Editor Maria Taylor, Majher oversaw a major redesign of the magazine in January 2016 and departed the staff in May 2016.

-With Majher's departure in May 2016, the Society reorganized its editorial staff into a new group that would oversee the organization's three major magazines: Michigan History, Chronicle, and Michigan History for Kids.
-The current editorial staff of Michigan History includes Nancy Feldbush as Editor in Chief, Emily Allison as Features Editor, Amy Wagenaar as Multimedia Manager, and Emily Elliott as Editorial Assistant.
+In May 2016, the Society reorganized its editorial staff into a new group that would oversee the organization's three major magazines: Michigan History, Chronicle, and Michigan History for Kids.
+On July 1, 2016, the subsidiary Michigan History Magazine L3C was dissolved by the Society's board of trustees and Michigan History was merged into the main operations of the Historical Society of Michigan.

+The current editorial staff of Michigan History includes Amy Wagenaar as Director of Communications, Kristen Brennan as Editorial Manager, and Marie Grogitsky as Editorial Assistant.
+As of fall 2025 the Editor in Chief role is vacant.
 Graphic design is accomplished through a pool of graphic artists and internal staff.
-HSM Executive Director Larry J. Wagenaar continues to serve as the magazine's publisher.
-On July 1, 2016 the subsidiary Michigan History Magazine L3C was dissolved by the Society's Board of Trustees and Michigan History was merged into the main operations of the Historical Society of Michigan.
+HSM Executive Director and CEO Larry J. Wagenaar continues to serve as the magazine's publisher.